Pui Man Rosalind Lai '11

 Rosalind is currently attending Harvard Medical School.

-I am a recent graduate with a major in Neuroscience.
-I have always been fascinated with working in a research lab, and decided to come to Wellesley, which would give me the opportunity to fully engage in scientific research.
-I joined Professor Tetel's lab in the spring of my first year, and have worked in the lab throughout my four years at Wellesley.
+I am a graduate of the Wellesley College Class of 2011 with a major in Neuroscience.
+I came to Wellesley for the opportunity to fully engage in scientific research and joined Professor Tetel’s team as a first year, where I continued to work throughout my four years at Wellesley.

 In the Tetel lab, I worked on a collaboration project with Dr. Angelo Poletti (University of Milan), Dr. Larry Denner (The University of Texas Medical Branch), and Dr. Drew Webb (Wellesley College), to study the role of a dihydrotestosterone, 5 alpha-androstane-3 beta 17 beta-diol (3beta-Adiol), an androgen metabolite which binds to estrogen receptor beta (ERβ) and the coactivators in activating estrogen receptors signaling to inhibit cell migration of prostate cancer cells.
 I developed a pull-down assay to examine the interactions of the coactivators in DU-145 prostate cancer cells with ERβ and completed an honors thesis for this project.